IzzyMRob/cs276-mini-project-1-2d-game-IzzyMRob/README.md

 ### 7. Add sound effects and background music (5 points)
 **Implementation**: I added 3 sound effects to the game: ambient background music, splashing when the mermaid moves, and a pop on the players death.
 **Game Impact**: It adds a lot of interest to the game by giving it auditory input in addition to visual.
-I also thing it makes it more clear when the mermaid is being sped up vs is coasting, and a more definitive end with the pop.
+I also think it makes it more clear when the mermaid is being sped up vs is coasting, and a more definitive end with the pop.
 **Technical Details**: Added audio sources to the main scene or pre-existing objects to ensure they were active at the right times.
 **Known Issues**: N/A